dmcmahill/inkscape-parametric/README.md

 ## Install

 Just copy parametric.py and parametric.inx to your inkscape extensions folder.
+The exact location will vary depending on your inkscape installation and settings.
+From within inkscape select Preferences... under the Edit menu and then select System to see where the extensions folder is on your system.

 After install, restart inkscape and the extension will appear: